-Here are a few questions that address liability considerations relating to public access on private lands and commonly create concern for private landowners.
+Here are a few common questions that address liability considerations relating to public access on private lands.

 Q: I have a land trail across my land and I want to open it to boaters, but I don't want to get sued if somebody gets hurt.
 What can I do?